mpitutorial/mpitutorial/tutorials/dynamic-receiving-with-mpi-probe-and-mpi-status/index.md

 `MPI_Probe` looks quite similar to `MPI_Recv`.
 In fact, you can think of `MPI_Probe` as an `MPI_Recv` that does everything but receive the message.
 Similar to `MPI_Recv`, `MPI_Probe` will block for a message with a matching tag and sender.
 When the message is available, it will fill the status structure with information.
 The user can then use `MPI_Recv` to receive the actual message.

-The <a href="http://www.mpitutorial.com/lessons/mpi_probe_status.tgz">provided code</a> has an example of this in probe.c.
+The [lesson code]({{ site.github.code }}/tutorials/dynamic-receiving-with-mpi-probe-and-mpi-status/code) has an example of this in [probe.c]({{ site.github.code }}/tutorials/dynamic-receiving-with-mpi-probe-and-mpi-status/code/probe.c).
 Here's what the main source code looks like.

 ```cpp
 int number_amount;